status-im/status-electron/README.md

 ### step 3

-You can run Desctop application.
+You can run Desktop application.

 #### development mode